sreelayanarla/instacart-analytics-project/README.md

 Customer dataset created specifically for this project.

 ## Folder Structure
-/notebooks: Jupyter notebooks that include data cleaning, merging, exploratory analysis, and visualizations.
+03 scripts: Jupyter notebooks that include data cleaning, merging, exploratory analysis, and visualizations.

 /visualizations: Exported charts and graphs summarizing key findings.

-/reports: Final summary report with insights and recommendations for stakeholders.
+sent to client : Final summary report with insights and recommendations for stakeholders.

 ## Tools and Libraries
 Python (pandas, NumPy, matplotlib, seaborn)